Our Shop is Pretty Fab!

 MMFS awarded VPP Star certification

 MacDonald-Miller has a culture of safety that provides all our employees with not only the authority to stop unsafe work, but the responsibility to stop work if someone believes something is unsafe.
-Recently our prefabrication shop received Voluntary Protection Program (VPP) Star certification from the Washington State Occupational Safety and Health Administration (OSHA).
+Recently our prefabrication shop received Voluntary Protection Program (VPP) Star certification from the Washington State Division of Occupational Safety and Health (DOSH).

 “Being recognized as a leader in workplace safety and health by the Washington State Division of Occupational Safety and Health is a testament to all of our employees and management working together to make our workplace the safest it can be,” says Lee Pyfrom, Safety Director.